pluginever/wc-serial-numbers/readme.txt

 10. Order Notification Email with Keys

 == Changelog ==
+= 2.2.4 (14 Oct 2025) =
+* Fix: Displaying the wrong expired date when a new key is manually assigned to the order.

 = 2.2.3 ( 25 Sep 2025) =
 * Compatibility: Make compatible with the WooCommerce 10.2